ietf-wg-asdf/SDF/sdf.md

 ### sdfAction

-`sdfAction` is provided to model affordances that, when triggered, have more effect than just reading, updating, or observing Thing state, often resulting in some outward physical effect (which, itself, cannot be modeled in SDF).
+The `sdfAction` group contains declarations of Actions, model affordances that, when triggered, have more effect than just reading, updating, or observing Thing state, often resulting in some outward physical effect (which, itself, cannot be modeled in SDF).
 From a programmer's perspective, they might be considered to be roughly analogous to method calls.

-Actions may have multiple data parameters; these are modeled as input data and output data (using `sdfData`, i.e., the same entries as for `sdfProperty` definitions).
+Actions may have multiple data parameters; these are modeled as input data and output data (using `sdfData` definitions, i.e., the same entries as for `sdfProperty` declarations).
 Actions may be long-running, that is to say that the effects may not take place immediately as would be expected for an update to an `sdfPoperty`; the effects may play out over time and emit action